-Credentialing a new provider to validate his or her qualifications, work history, board certifications and references is critical for all healthcare organizations as well as smaller practices.
+Credentialing a new provider to validate his or her qualifications, work history, board certifications and references are critical for all healthcare organizations as well as smaller practices.

 Normally, there are two separate processes to credentialing:

-- Privileging approves a provider for performing a specific set of privileges or perform certain specific procedures.
+- Privileging approves a provider for performing a specific set of privileges or performing certain specific procedures.

 - Provider enrollment is inclusion of a new provider in all of an organization’s insurance plans, ensuring that correct and full payment is received for their services.

 Provider Credentialing with payers often takes longer than completing the privileging portion.
 A recent survey of 500 healthcare industry leaders found that 67 percent of privileging processes take longer than five to six weeks, with many reporting a time frame for provider enrollment taking between 60 to 120 days.

 - Incorrect or outdated data from different systems that are non-interoperable as opposed to using a cloud-based, enterprise-wide platform connecting practices, providers and insurers with a single unified platform.